spikeysnack/AllTheStrings/README.md

 	|    This|	Dog|	Has|	No|	Good|	Reason|   to|	Love|	Men.|

+### join
 *join* takes a string vector and makes a single string out of it.
-You can specify the conjoiner character bewteen strings.
+You can specify the conjoiner character between strings.
 ```C++
 t1 = join(v, ":");
 cout << t1 << endl;